← Back to Index

 C++ / Nvidia Jetson / TensorRT / Arduino

-Implementation Details
+Hardware Implementation

 The hardware architecture splits high-level perception and low-level motor actuation.
 An Nvidia Jetson AGX Orin handles vision processing via a Logitech BRIO camera stream cropped to the playfield.
 We convert frames to the HSV color space and apply color range thresholding to isolate the blue ball and yellow end-of-rod markers.
 A centroid calculation on the largest contour provides the ball's position.
 We calculate velocity by averaging the delta over a sliding window of recent frames and project the linear trajectory to find the intersection coordinate with each rod's x-plane, transmitting move and rotate commands to the Arduino to actuate the stepper motors for lateral and rotational (kick) movement.